Jonny-T87/Dojo-Projects/README.md

 I would recommend more features be included to the model so that test data predictions can be a little more accurate.
 This would also avoid a high bias and underfitting of the data.

+This model should be used because it accurately predicts 56% of the sales data, which is great since max is just around that.
+Due, to the correlation of the data.

 ### For further information